codewithmark/one-line-validator/README.md

 # One Line Validator

-A super simple, 1-line form validation library using jQuery.
+A super simple, 1-line form validation library.
 Designed for beginners and fast prototyping.

 ## ✅ Features